Money Matters Monday celebrates this Black History month by looking at topics that have relevance in the Black community.

 If you have more questions about other personal finance topics that matter to you, visit the Learning Center on TD Bank's website.

 We hope you found this helpful.
-Our content is not intended to provide legal, investment or financial advice or to indicate that a particular TD Bank product or service is available or right for you.
-For specific advice about your unique circumstances, consider talking with a qualified professional.
+Our content is not intended to provide legal, tax, investment, or financial advice or to indicate that a particular TD Bank product or service is available or appropriate for you or your circumstances.
+For specific advice about your unique circumstances, consider speaking with a qualified legal or tax professional.